-Award availability is pretty limited on Swiss Air (for United, US Airways redemption) but if you ever find yourself lucky enough to travel on Swiss’ premium cabins, I highly recommend it!
+Award availability is pretty limited on Swiss Air (if redeeming United Airlines miles) but if you ever find yourself lucky enough to travel on Swiss’ premium cabins, I highly recommend it!
 Swiss has one of the best premium cabin products out there and I was lucky enough to find a return flight from Israel via Zurich to Lax onboard their Airbus A340.
 It’s pretty rare to find award space for premium cabins on travel from the US but you have a much better chance with flights returning to the US from Zurich.

 The arrivals lounge at Zurich is amazing but offers limited hours.
 Like the United Arrivals lounge in SFO, it’s only open from 6:00 AM to 1:00 PM.
 The lounge is located in Arrivals hall #1, next to Customs, and offers a quiet spa like space, to unwind, eat, shower and prep for your connecting flight.
 The Arrivals lounge is huge, complete with bedrooms, showers, a full breakfast buffet, wifi, and plenty of work space.
 Don’t forget to give yourself plenty of time to walk back to your connecting flight because you do have to clear security again before getting to your gate.
 No TSA Pre check here guys.
 Sorry.